Bank CEO: US shouldn't eject tech-savvy foreigners

-The United States should embrace foreigners with tech abilities, not shun them, JPMorgan Chase CEO and Trump advisor Jamie Dimon believes.
+The United States should embrace foreigners with tech abilities, not shun them, JPMorgan Chase CEO and Trump advisor Jamie Dimon says.

 "It is alarming that approximately 40 percent (this is an astounding 300,000 students each year) of those who receive advanced degrees in science, technology, engineering and math at American universities are foreign nationals with no legal way of staying here even when many would choose to do so," Dimon said in the letter.
 "We are forcing great talent overseas by not allowing these young people to build their dreams here."